eatsjobs/hyperfetcher/README.md

-# hyperfetcher
+# Hyperfetcher
-a fetch wrapper with JWT support
+a fetch wrapper with TokenGenerator support

+# Why?

+# How?